The world of finance and investing can often seem confusing, cluttered and bloated with jargon. It needn’t be that way.

 FTSE, FTSE 100

-FTSE is an acronym for the Financial Times Stock Exchange.
-Today, the FTSE manages lists of companies – known as ‘indices’ – trading on the London Stock Exchange to show how they’re performing.
-There are several lists: The FTSE 100, FTSE 250 and FTSE All-Share index are the most common and are all used to chart the fluctuations in company share prices over time.
+FTSE, usually pronounced “footsie”, stands for Financial Times Stock Exchange.
+The FTSE 100 is a list, or index, of the biggest 100 companies trading on the London Stock Exchange.
+There are other indices such as the FTSE 250 and FTSE All-Share index, which are used to chart the fluctuations in company share prices over time.

-Every investment fund has a particular objective, which could be steady growth or alternatively, high risks for potentially large rewards.
-And every fund has a fund manager.
+Every investment fund has a particular objective, which could be steady growth or, alternatively, high risk for potentially larger rewards.
 The fund manager is there to oversee and make new investments, with the aim of generating profit for the investors, while also sticking to the objectives of that fund.

-Gilts is another name for bonds issued by the UK government (see below).
+Gilts is another name for bonds issued by the UK government (see Government bonds).

-Regarded as one of the safest types of long-term investment, government bonds (gilts) are popular with financial organisations and private investors who want minimum risk, but a good fixed rate of annual interest.
-In effect, you provide a lump sum of money to help the government to raise cash.
+Regarded as one of the safest types of long-term investment, government bonds are popular with financial organisations and private investors who want minimum risk, but a good fixed rate of annual interest.
+In effect, you provide a lump sum of money to help the government raise cash.
 The original money invested is returned after an agreed period when the bond is said to have ‘matured’, along with the pre-agreed interest.
-Generally regarded as low risk, strictly speaking, government bonds are not risk-free investments, despite some people viewing them in that way.
+Generally regarded as low risk, government bonds are not risk-free investments, as governments have occasionally been known to default on their debts.

-Indices are a way for investors and analysts to collect together a group of different investments for tracking and analysis.
+An index is a list of investments that have been grouped together for tracking and analysis.
 An investment fund can be designed to mirror the investments in a particular index, either perfectly or partly.
 These funds are called tracker funds or index funds.

 Investors use indices to get a bigger picture of economic growth and measure business trends.
-Investing in an index is popular because it means your money is invested in a number of companies rather than being reliant on the fortunes of just one or two, which can be a high-risk strategy.
-Other popular indices are the S&P 500 and the Dow Jones in the US, and the Dax in Germany.
+Investing in an index is popular because it means your money is invested in a number of investmentsrather than being reliant on the fortunes of just one or two, which can be a high-risk strategy.
+Popular indices include the FTSE 100 in the UK, the S&P 500 and Dow Jones in the US, and the Dax in Germany.

 ISA, stocks and shares ISA, cash ISA